 |Windows Server 2016||Datacenter, Standard, and Storage Server||Full and Core|

 |Windows Server 2012 R2||Datacenter, Standard, and Storage Server||Full and Core|

-For more information, refer to Windows file server considerations.
+For more information, see Windows file server considerations.

 Configuring sync groups and cloud endpoints